arielgee/Lizard/.misc/tasks.md

 ## To-Do
 --------------
+* externilize the CssSelectorGenerator options?
+* check what webNavigation permission gives
+* use webNavigation in sage-like ?
+* is url has additinal parameters (#striped)
+* in content use member variable for CssSelectorGenerator() to save the repeting 'new'
+* change communication method between content and background:https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts#Communicating_with_background_scripts
+* all indexedDB actions will be done in background by background
+* try to hide the element without indexedDB. to compare and see how fast is the indexedDB queries
 * what is the point of the empty object in this: 'Object.assign({},...'
 * indexedDB in v56 => NO
 * work in private browsing ? private browsing in min AND amx version ?